Overview of the PAS

 What is involved in submitting lists of empanelled patients?

-All longitudinal physicians are expected to submit panel lists to MSP/Teleplan using your EMR or the third-party service provider Dr.Bill.
+All longitudinal physicians are expected to submit panel lists to MSP/Teleplan using their EMR or the third-party service provider Dr.Bill.
 For more information visit the submission webpage.
 Guides and resources on the Health Technology Resources webpage can help you do this now.
-You can also submit a service request for assistance or email .

-A reminder that full participation in the PAS is an eligibility requirement for the 2023 Community Longitudinal Family Physician (CLFP) Payment and future CLFP Payments.
-Panel data will be used to calculate future CLFP Payments, to more accurately reflect panel size and complexity.
+A reminder that full participation in the PAS is an eligibility requirement for CLFP Payments.
+When a new methodology is developed, panel data will be used to calculate future CLFP Payments to more accurately reflect panel size and complexity.
 More information on eligibility can be found on the Family Practice Services Committee website.

-A note for all physicians: A Facility Number is required to submit a patient panel your EMR or Dr.Bill.
+A note for all physicians: A Facility Number is required to submit a patient panel to your EMR or Dr.Bill.
 The Facility Number is used to associate the panel with the physician location of the practice.
 You must apply for and obtain a Facility Number before submitting your patient panel.
-If you do not have one, you can request one here.
+If you do not have one, you can request one.

 Once the panel list is submitted, how long will it take before it appears in the Panel Registry?

-The data will appear in the Panel Registry in a few days after submitting your panel list.
+The data will appear in the Panel Registry a few days after submitting your panel list.

 How do physicians update panel lists once they have been submitted?

-If you are adding a patient that you have previously removed from your panel within PAS, you will need to contact the PAS support team for assistance.
-Refer here for contact information.
+If you are adding a patient that you have previously removed from your panel within the PAS, you will need to contact the PAS support team for assistance (contact information).

 How to remove patients from panel: Select the patient on your panel and click on the “remove” button in the PAS.
 Removing a patient in the PAS will not remove them from your EMR, so you will want to ensure the patient has also been removed from your EMR.
 Work is underway to integrate these systems in the future.